sidscorp/cricket-ai-trivia/README.md

   <img src="assets/branding/mascot_cat_with_bat.png" alt="CAT Mascot - Cricket playing cat with bat and gear" width="200"/>
 </div>

 An intelligent, AI-powered cricket trivia engine that generates engaging, factual questions through advanced web search integration and multi-layer validation.
-Built with React Native for cross-platform mobile experience and featuring a sophisticated CLI testing framework.
+Built with React Native for cross-platform mobile experience and featuring a sophisticated CLI testing framework with multi-model AI support (Gemini and OpenRouter).

 ## About